 The Museum Card is valid at The Gothenburg Museum of Art, Museum of Gothenburg, The Maritime Museum and Aquarium and The Röhsska Museum.
 Additional admission charge is required for certain exhibitions and events.
 The Museum Card gives 20% discount on exhibitions with an increased entrance fee.
 The card is a valuable document and can only be used by one person.
-Lost pass will not be replaced.
+Lost card will not be replaced.

 The Gothenburg Museum of Art is located at the top of Kungsportsavenyn (the main street known as “the Avenue”, Avenyn) in central Gothenburg, at the address Götaplatsen.
 The nearest bus stop is Götaplatsen.
 Also nearby are the tram stops Valand and Berzeliigatan, which is also a stop for the airport bus to and from Landvetter Airport.

 There are two parking facilities in the immediate vicinity, on Gösta Rahmns gata and in the Lorensberg Parking House (P-hus), which is accessed from Berzeliigatan.
 There are some stray parking spots on the streets around the museum; Viktor Rydbergsgatan, Ekmansgatan, Geijersgatan and Johannebergsgatan.

 Are you interested in art, photography, architecture, fashion, popular culture, cooking or design?
 Are you looking for that special gift that shows that you have put extra thought into making someone happy?
 Then you have come to the right place!
 Read more about the museum store